Humboldt-WI/blog/content/news/consultationHours.md

 +++
 <!--more-->

- As of the 4th of March 2019 (SS 2019) consultation hours with Prof. Lessmann will take place as follows:
+ As of March 2019 (SS 2019) consultation hours with Prof. Lessmann will take place as follows:

 ##### all students on Thursday 10 - 11 am.